 If you receive SSI benefits, you likely already know that eligibility is determined based on your income and financial resources.
 Once you get married, the SSA will “deem” a portion of your spouse’s income to your record.
 Essentially, this means that they will consider your future husband or wife’s income to be your income as well.
 This may significantly reduce your monthly payment or even cause the SSA to terminate your benefits altogether.

 It is important to note that, if you live with your significant other but are not yet married, the SSA may still decide to deem some of your partner’s income to your record.
-Currently, the SSA does not deem between same-sex couples even if they are married, registered domestic partners, or have a civil union license.

 If you receive SSDI on your own earnings record, getting married will have no impact on your benefits—no matter how much money your future spouse earns.
 If you receive SSDI based on someone else’s earnings record, your benefits could be affected in the following ways: